dustinpfister/blog_posts/_posts/js-javascript-arguments-object.md

 ## 1 - javaScript arguments object basic example

-In this section I will be starting out with some very basic examples of the argumnets object in javaScript.
+In this section I will be starting out with some very basic examples of the arguments object in javaScript.
+There is the length property of this object, along with the values.
+However there are also maybe a few more basic things about the arguments object, and other related features in javaScript in general that might be worth pointing out before getting to some more complex examples.

 ### 1.1 - The arguments.length property is the number of arguments given